erika1107/currency-converter/README.md

-# Currency-converter
+# Currency-converter microservice

 This microservice allows you to convert currencies by using currency converter API.
+It's written in Python and use currency converter API to send and receive data.

+## Why the project useful
+This project is useful for anyone who need to convert currencies for personal use or business use.

 ## Installation
 1) Python